📞 Call Now Get a Free Quote →

 Drawings Typically Required for an ADU Permit

-• Floor plan: Shows room layout, dimensions, door/window locations, and square footage of the ADU
+• Floor Plan: Displays room layouts, dimensions, doors, windows, fixtures, and the total square footage of the ADU.

-• Foundation plan: Required for detached ADUs and additions
+• Foundation Plan: Required for detached ADUs and new additions to show footings, slabs, and structural support.

 ADU Site Plan Requirements